How to help your solicitor

 Be honest and lawful

-It is unwise to lie to your solicitor or to expect your solicitor to uphold a mistruth, particularly if you are involved in a court case.
-Solicitors have a duty not to mislead the Court.
+It is unwise to lie to your solicitor or to expect your solicitor to uphold a mistruth.
+Solicitors have a duty not to mislead.
 For instance, if you supply false information in an affidavit or false evidence during a case and you do not allow your solicitor to correct the misinformation, your solicitor must withdraw from your case.
 So you could end up without proper representation and have the expense of finding a new solicitor.